tortoise/tortoise-orm/README.rst

 Installation
 ------------
-First you have to install Tortoise ORM like this:
+First you have to install Tortoise ORM:

 .. code-block:: bash